wavesplatform/Waves/docs/API.md

 * addresses/generatingbalance/{address} - account's generating balance(the same as balance atm)

+* addresses/create - create a new account in the wallet(if it exists)

 *POST requests:*

 * addresses/verify/{address} - check a signature of a message signed by an account.
 POST request body is the JSON object containing following fields: 1. *"message"* - Base58-encoded message.
 2.
 *"signature"* - Base58-encoded signature.
 3. *"publickey"* - Base58-encoded public key(corresponding to the
 *address*).

+*DELETE requests:*

+* addresses/address/{address} - remove the account with address {address} from the wallet

 **blocks - info about blockchain & individual blocks within it**